jkerai1/WindowsHardeningScripts/README.md

 useful Hardening Powershell /cmd  Scripts to deploy from something like intune

-Requires admin
+Requires admin as registry changes

-Script is not signed
+Script is not signed  (duh)

 Write-Host is not applicable in intune scenario